strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 **Example:**

-Passing the following example of a body request will override all existing relations previously defined for `categories` and replace them only with ids `2` and `4`:
+Passing the following example of a body request will override all existing relations previously defined for `categories` and replace them only with `id` `2` and `4`:

 ```json
 {